-One particular aspect of post-communist Slovakia has a special resonance and salience for Indonesia: widespread enduring corruption.
+One particular aspect of postcommunist Slovakia has a special resonance and salience for Indonesia: widespread enduring corruption.
 The transition from communism in Slovakia, especially following the country’s separation from the Czech Republic, yielded quite mixed results (Klimovský 2009).
 Widely acknowledged systemic corruption was a central issue in the 2010 fall of the left coalition government led by Prime Minister Robert Fico (press europ 2010).
 After a period of limited improvement, Slovakia’s rating in Transparency International’s Corruption Perceptions Index worsened in the last years of Fico’s administration.
-The organization’s spokesperson attributed this decline to “non-transparent public procurement processes carried out by Robert Fico's government, the lack of will to close loopholes in the law, and problems in the judiciary.
-He added that a poor political culture and a lack of systematic measures in the struggle against corruption didn't help either” (Slovak Spectator 2010).
+The organization’s spokesperson attributed this decline to “non-transparent public procurement processes carried out by Robert Fico’s government, the lack of will to close loopholes in the law, and problems in the judiciary.
+He added that a poor political culture and a lack of systematic measures in the struggle against corruption didn’t help either” (Slovak Spectator 2010).

 The subsequent center-right government of Prime Minister Iveta Radicova moved quickly to introduce radical measures to address the problem.
-A cabinet anti-corruption strategy document reportedly stated that “corruption is a widespread form of criminality in Slovakia,” and referred to both endemic minor, everyday forms and major abuses of public office (Terenzani-Stanková 2011, 15).
-Radicova was under few illusions about the degree of difficulty involved: Corruption is an octopus, a spider's web that tangles up not just Slovakia . . .
-It would be naive to rely solely on individual change when [corruption] has slowly become a systemic element in this country (Terenzani-Stanková 2011, 15).
+A cabinet anticorruption strategy document reportedly stated that “corruption is a widespread form of criminality in Slovakia,” and referred to both endemic minor everyday forms and major abuses of public office (Terenzani-Stanková 2011, 15).
+Radicova was under few illusions about the degree of difficulty involved: “Corruption is an octopus, a spider’s web that tangles up not just Slovakia. . . .
+It would be naive to rely solely on individual change when [corruption] has slowly become a systemic element in this country” (Terenzani-Stanková 2011, 15).

 Corruption is endemic in almost all of the former European communist states.
 Slovakia has long been seen by analysts of corruption as having “a high degree of state capture,” defined as “the capacity of vested interests to shape government policy (including regulatory agencies and the judiciary) through illicit and non-transparent methods.”
 State capture is accompanied by “the grabbing hand,” “by which the state officials generate excessive regulations to increase their bribe income” (Hellman and Schankerman 2000, 548).

 The Slovakian nuclear industry resisted the transition from the incompetent and wholly opaque communist regulatory regime to the era engendered by the conditionality requirements for access to the European Union.
-A study of post-accession compliance with these requirements showed that backtracking and “institutionalisation for reversibility” (pre-accession planning for subsequent post-accession reversal) was widespread in Slovakia (Pridham 2008).
-This post-accession regression left the Slovakian regulatory regime “technically weak and politically cowed.”
-More worrying still, Van Oudenaren argued, the return of the Russian nuclear industry to Slovakia via the takeover of Skoda JS, “meant that domestic opponents of Western conditionality in Bulgaria and Slovakia (although to a far lesser extent in Lithuania) had external sources of psychological and material support in resisting conditionality” (Van Oudenaren 2001, 489).
+A study of postaccession compliance with these requirements showed that backtracking and “institutionalisation for reversibility” (pre-accession planning for subsequent postaccession reversal) was widespread in Slovakia (Pridham 2008).
+This postaccession regression left the Slovakian regulatory regime “technically weak and politically cowed.”
+More worrying still, Van Oudenaren argued, the return of the Russian nuclear industry to Slovakia via the takeover of Skoda JS “meant that domestic opponents of Western conditionality in Bulgaria and Slovakia (although to a far lesser extent in Lithuania) had external sources of psychological and material support in resisting conditionality” (Van Oudenaren 2001, 489).

 There is as yet no direct evidence of corruption in the Slovakian nuclear industry, unlike in neighboring Bulgaria and in Lithuania and Russia itself, but it would be foolish to expect the nuclear power industry to be wholly exempt from the “octopus” strangling probity standards in all other parts of the Slovakian political and economic system (Tanter 2013).
 However, industry-government collusion in weakening nuclear safety standards or evading regulation is undoubtedly substantial in Slovakia.